 Nearctic was offered at Windfields’ private yearling sales in 1955 with the price of $35,000, a hefty sum in those days.
 The colt would go unsold and as was the custom of Windfields’ policy, was added to the racing stable to compete under the famous turquoise and gold colours of Taylor’s Windfields Farm.
 Being a foal of 1954, Nearctic was one of many exceptional colts to race from that generation, such as Bold Ruler, Round Table, Gallant Man, Iron Liege, Clem, King Hairan, Gen Duke, Barbizon etc. Nearctic would face many of the above mentioned stars, acquitting himself admirably.

 Taylor’s Canadian based trainer Gordon “Pete” McCann was entrusted to prepare the headstrong young colt for his racing career.
 McCann was an ex-jockey and a very astute and superior horseman.
-McCann did most of the workout riding on the horses in his care, especially the difficult ones, and could access the fitness and mental condition of his charges first hand.
+McCann did much of the workout riding on the horses in his care, especially the difficult ones, and could access the fitness and mental condition of his charges first hand.
 It became apparent to Pete that this almost black colt had exceptional speed and a mind of his own.
 Nearctic wanted to run as fast as he could as soon as the gate opened, not having any interest in being rated or conserving energy for a longer distance.
 McCann knew he had his work cut out if he was to get Nearctic to compete successfully at classic distances, not just sprints.

 Nearctic made his racing début on May 10, 1956 at Old Woodbine, later to be renamed Greenwood, in a four and one half furlong maiden two year old event.
 The son of Nearco burst out of the starting gate as if he were shot out of cannon, and gradually increased his lead throughout the race to win.
 He won his next race, also four and one half furlongs at Old Woodbine.
 The next three starts would come at the magnificent new state of the art Woodbine Racetrack, which had opened in June of 1956, built by the Ontario Jockey Club and spearheaded by E.P.
 Taylor himself.